jason-w-cramer/Basys3UART/README.md

 ### Testbench
 Testbench code was written to test every module except timer, as I have already used this specific timer in multiple projects.

+### Lessons Learned

+1. Specify top sim source when running a test bench
+2. Disable checkpoints and delete dcp files before writing a tcl script to recreate project
+3. DCP files need to be deleted with remove_files[get_files *.dcp]
+4. Because of how latches work, when conditions for a state are met in a statemachine, you will go into that state on the next clock cycle.
+This can cause timing issues if not considered.